Phước Bình National Park

 Wet season occurs between May and late November, with September having the highest rainfall.
 The average rainfall is about 1,000 mm in the low elevation areas, and up to about 2,000 mm in the mountainous areas.
 There are three main streams with small tributaries: Gia Nhông (suối Ông), Đa Mây (sông Trương) and sông Hàm Leo.
 These three streams are the main watershed for the Cai River, which supplies the whole province's water requirements for domestic water, agricultural production (particularly irrigated rice) and industrial parks.

 Phước Bình National Park also contains the historic wartime battlefield at Pi Nang Tac's stone trap, where in 1965 during the Vietnam War over 100 soldiers were killed.
-Pi Nang Tac led the guerilla army's battle to build an ambush stone trap.
+Pi Nang Tac led the guerrilla army's battle to build an ambush stone trap.

 Biodiversity values

 Phước Bình National Park is contiguous with Bi Doup – Nui Ba National Park in Lâm Đồng Province to the west, and provides an important biodiversity corridor and core habitat as well as being an area of significant cultural history to the local ethnic communities.
 It also plays an essential role in protecting the Cai River watershed.
 This is the largest river in Ninh Thuận province, and provides water to all of Ninh Thuận Province, one of Vietnam's most arid regions.

 The area is of high landscape and biodiversity value containing many plants and animals typical of rare sub-tropical ecosystems.
 It has over 1225 plant and 327 animal species, many of which are included in the IUCN Red List.

 Phước Bình National Park is part of the Southern Annamite Ecoregion, one of the four Global Ecoregions in the southern region of Vietnam.
 It includes the Southern Annamite Montane Rain Forests terrestrial ecoregion.
 The park covers a broad topographic range and supports lowland dry dipterocarp forests and wet evergreen forests, as well as montane evergreen forests, mixed broad-leaf and tropical conifer forests.
 The montane communities remain cold and wet for most of the year and are therefore able to support a community more associated with temperate conditions.

 75 species of plants threatened at global or national level have been discovered in Phước Bình National Park.
 36 species are listed in the Vietnam Red Book of Flora, and 58 are included in the IUCN Red List.
 The conifer, Pinus dalatensis, also occurs in Phước Bình National Park.
 This species is known from fewer than 10 distinct locations and there has been a continuing decline in the area, extent and quality of its habitat.
 The majority of the populations are limited to less than 100 mature trees each.

 The southern rain forests are home to 410 different bird species and 122 mammal species, of which 69 mammal species (including an estimated two herds of 40 gaur) and 206 bird species are found in Phuoc Binh National Park.

 Flagship fauna species for Phước Bình National Park include: